constellaXion/constellaXion-cli/README.md

 - ⚙️ Fine-tune LLMs with your own data and cloud resources

-- 🚀 Deploy models to your private cloud environment
+- 🚀 Deploy models to your private cloud

 - 🤖 Serve your models with ease